Get

 You can also use treats and play as incentives.
 Play is particularly useful for cat trees, but you can utilize treats for any bed.
 Placing treats on the bed will interest your cat and teach them to associate it with positive feelings.

 Sometimes, even after encouragement, our cats don’t seem to like the beds we chose for them.
-In these cases, choosing a different type of bed may be best.
-Consider purchasing one that is enclosed.
+In these cases, choosing a different type of bed or placing it in a more desirable location may be necessary.
+Consider purchasing one that is enclosed, as some cats value their privacy while sleeping.

 Our Favorite Cat Bed Is ...